amadlung/2019-04-11-gwu/quality_control.md

 Assessing Read Quality
 ===

+> Questions:
+> > - How can I describe the quality of my data?

 > Objectives:
 > > - "Explain how a FASTQ file encodes per-base quality scores."
 > > - "Interpret a FastQC plot summarizing per-base quality across all reads."